oyaprotocol/contracts/README.md

 ## Usage

+### Testnet Contracts
+Sample `BundleTracker` and `VaultTracker` contracts have been deployed on Sepolia Testnet for testing.
+The contract addresses are below.

+*Disclaimer: These contracts are for testing only, verifier nodes are not activeyl checking proposals sent to the contracts.*

+- BundleTracker: `0xF96cd74e7EEcb93a773105269b7ef5187db30aef`
+- VaultTracker: `0xD08F6cc38DCa6278f0bD9aB167E9E0d82855354A`

 ### Proposing a Bundle

 Users interact with the `BundleTracker` contract by calling the `proposeBundle` function with their bundle data written in natural language.
 The data structure is described in the protocol's global rules.
 The process is as follows: